 Yes.
 It tests for the kinds of HPV that may lead to cervical cancer.
 The FDA approved the HPV test to be used for women over 30 years old.
 It may find HPV even before there are changes to the cervix.
 Women who have the HPV test still need to get the Pap test.

 FDA has approved vaccines that prevent certain diseases, including cervical cancer, caused by some types of HPV.
-Ask your doctor if you should get the HPV Vaccine.
+Ask your health care provider if you should get the HPV Vaccine.

 - You can choose not to have sex (abstinence).